Kernix13/csharp-oop-interface-inheritance/README.md

 - _Interface implementation_ allows a class to implement members defined in an interface
 - A class can define its own behavior and implement the members defined in an interface.
+- A class can inherit from multiple interfaces
 - You should use interface implementation when a class can perform a specific set of actions.
 - Create smaller, more specific interfaces rather than one large interface
 - An interface doesn't hold any data itself